MIDL-Conference/midl-website-2023/README.md

    git remote set-url origin https://github.com/MIDL-Conference/midl-website-20XX.git git push origin master
    ```

+5. Update website.yaml and pyproject.toml replacing XXXX with the year.

 6. Create a new site on netlify that is linked with this repository.
 Change the site name to `midl-20XX`.